syseleven/consul_lib/README.md

 # Lock

-Using [Consul Lock](https://www.consul.io/docs/guides/leader-election.html), you can make sure that only one node in you consul cluster is running a certain piece of code at the same time.
+Using [Consul Lock](https://www.consul.io/docs/guides/leader-election.html), you can make sure that only one node in your consul cluster is running a certain piece of code at the same time.

 Example: